GNC-Pose: Geometry-Aware GNC-PnP for Accurate 6D Pose Estimation: Methodology

 (iii) if $|\mathcal{I}(\mu)|$ is above a minimum inlier count, update $(R,t)$ by running \texttt{solvePnP} with \texttt{SOLVEPNP\_ITERATIVE} on the restricted set;

 (iv) recompute residuals and decrease $\mu$ according to

 As $\mu$ is annealed, the inlier set monotonically contracts and the surrogate objective increasingly approximates the target non-convex M-estimator.
 When $\mu$ reaches its final value or convergence is detected, we perform a last local refinement using \texttt{solvePnPRefineLM} on the final inlier set.
 The complete procedure is summarized in Algorithm~\ref{alg:gncpnp}.
-Despite relying on a standard least-squares PnP solver in the inner loop, the outer GNC schedule and geometry-aware selection implement a principled non-convex robust optimization scheme that yields stable convergence under severe noise, occlusion, and correspondence outliers.